Arunodaya9027/Bridgelabz_2115000208/README.md

 # Bridgelabz_2115000208

-This repository contains the progress and work done for the Java learning journey.
+This repository contains the progress and work done of my Java Training journey.

 ## Work History